Apple's New Iphones Get Faster Chips, Better Cameras And New Charging Ports

 Although consumers often don't like change, the transition to USB-C ports may not be that inconvenient.
 That's because the standard is already widely used on a range of computers, smartphones and other devices people already own.
 The shift to USB-C may even be a popular move since that standard typically charges devices more quickly and also offers faster data transfer speeds.

-The basic iPhone 15 models have been redesigned to include a shape-shifting cutout on the display screen that Apple calls its "Dynamic Island” for app notifications - a look that was introduced with last year's Pro and Pro Max devices.
-The basic models are also getting a faster chip used in last year's Pro and Pro Max models, while the next generation of the premium iPhone 15s will run on an even more advanced processor.
+The basic iPhone 15 models have been redesigned to include a shape-shifting cutout on the display screen that Apple calls its“Dynamic Island” for app notifications a look that was introduced with last year's Pro and Pro Max devices.
+The basic models are also getting a faster chip used in last year's Pro and Pro Max models, while the next generation of the premium iPhone 15s will run on an even more advanced processor that will enable the devices to accommodate the same kind of video games that typically require a console.

 Apple is encasing the premium models in titanium that the company says is the same alloy used on some space ships.